achenxu/harasser/README.md

 ## Licenses

-This application is released under [ISC](https://tldrlegal.com/license/-isc-license) licencing.
+This application is released under [ISC](https://tldrlegal.com/license/-isc-license) licensing.

 The images included with this application are released under their corresponding license: